Skip to article frontmatterSkip to article content

 Maximum Latitude on a Great Circle Path

+We have previously determined an equation to derive a great circle path from intermediate points from two points on a great circle arc.
 Without additional calculations, we can use a list of points along the great circle path to find the maximum location of the maximum and minimum.
+It will simply be when the latitude is either at its maximum and minimum.

 By default, the equation below will determine 360 points along longitude, so the output will only have a resolution of 1 degree.
 However, by defining the longitude with more points, the resolution increases.